drametoid/OmniBot/README.md

 # OmniBot
-AI chatbot that identifies the problem at hand and solves it by passing the input to the relevant bot to solve
+A Natural Language AI chatbot that accepts an input problem, categorizes it and solves it by invoking the relevant custom ML model.